bingeli1212/nitrile-preview/doc/DOC-html.md

 utilized by the 'transform=' attribute so that each rect is shown in the correct scaled size by the 'width' and 'height' arguments.

+# Break Columns

+Create a new div-element such that it will have a CSS of "break-before:column".

+    h2 {
+      break-before: column;
+    }